aws/aws-cdk/packages/aws-cdk/README.md

 This will generate a python CDK application which will synthesize to the same configuration of resources as the deployed stack.

-#### Required Arguments

-(You must specify either `--from-path` or `--from-stack`)

-- `--stack-name <my_stack_name>` - The name for both the CDK application and stack.
-- `--from-path <my_file_path>` - Takes the relative file path to the JSON or YAML CloudFormation template
-- `--from-stack` - Retrieves a deployed cloudformation stack from your account with the same name as `--stack-name`.

-#### Optional Arguments

-- `--output-path <my_output_path>` - file path to where the application should be generated.
-Default behavior is to create a new directory with the same name as your `--stack-name` in the Current Working Directory
-- `--language <language>` - Which CDK supported language should be generated [typescript, python, csharp, java, go] default is typescript

 #### **CDK Migrate Limitations**

 CDK Migrate succesfully generating an application does *not* guarantee the application is immediately deployable.
 It simply generates a CDK application which will synthesize a template that has identical resource configurations